herokudev/herokudev/README.md

 # Herbert Orellana

 > Life is like a game board.
-You're winning?
-You are losing?
+Are you winning?
+Are you losing?
 What is your game strategy?

 ![screenshot](./app_screenshot.png)